Sion Mills

 Sion Mills is a village to the south of Strabane in County Tyrone, Northern Ireland, on the River Mourne.
-In the 2001 Census it had a population of 2,050 people.
+In the 2021 census it had a population of 1,970 people.
 It is a tree-lined industrial village and designated conservation area, particularly rich in architectural heritage.

 The village of Sion Mills was established by the Herdman family in 1835.
 The family operated a linen production mill in the village.

 History

 The name Sion comes from the townland of Seein, which lies to the south of the village.
 It is an anglicisation of an Irish placename: either Suidhe Fhinn (meaning "seat of Finn") or Sidheán (also spelt Síodhán and Sián, meaning "fairy mound").
 The second part of the name is the English "mill".

 Sion Mills was laid out as a model linen village by the Herdman brothers, James, John and George.
 In 1835 they converted an old flour mill on the River Mourne into a flax spinning mill, and erected a bigger mill behind it in the 1850s.
 The River Mourne has powered industrial machinery here since 1640, according to civil surveys from the mid-17th century this was also the site of a former corn mill.
 After the site was bought in 1853 by The Herdman Brothers, the architectural company Lanyon, Lynn and Lanyon were hired to extend the compound.
 The mill was built with grey ashlar stone which was quarried locally in Douglas Bridge, the building was designed as a fireproof mill.
 The builder of the mill was John McCracken.

 The mill opened in 1835 and worked until 2004.
 The model village which was created by the Herdman family also incorporated recreational amenities for locals such as a community centre, cricket, bowling and football clubs.
 These amenities can still be seen today for example, the Sion Mills cricket tradition, Sion Mills was used as the venue to celebrate when the Irish team beat a west Indian touring team in July 1969.
 The Herdman brothers were religious, and built Churches.
 For the first 30 years James Herdman used to beat a drum to call the people to church.
-The church was a converted building in the village were everyone gathered.
+The church was a converted building in the village where everyone gathered.